10 Free & Premium Google Penalty Checker Tools To Help Your SEO

 - Domain rating

-The Sensor feature is where you'll get information on whether or not you've received one of the infamous Google penalties.
+The helpful Sensor feature gives information to identify and analyze whether you've been hit by one of the infamous Google penalties.

-You'll be able to see SERP volatility and compare it to how your site is performing after updates occur.
+You can see SERP volatility and compare it to how your website performs after an algorithm update occurs.

-Any Google algorithm change will be logged along with helpful insights on specific niches that were hit particularly hard by an update.
+Any Google algorithm change will be logged along with helpful insights that identify different industries and specific niches that were hit particularly hard by an update.

-AccuRanker Grump, like most tools on this list, helps you monitor the Google changes to the algorithm that would cause your site to drop in traffic.
-The difference in AccuRanker is they have a bit of fun while tracking the changes (check out our full AccuRanker review to learn more).
+AccuRanker Grump helps webmasters monitor the Google changes to the algorithm that would cause a website to drop in traffic.
+AccuRanker have a bit of fun tracking the changes (check out our full AccuRanker review to learn more).

 A tiger face decorates the dashboard to signal whether an algorithm change has taken place.